seek4science/seek/tech/upgrading.md

 **Please note** - during the upgrade the step _Updating session store_ can take a long time and appear that it has frozen, so please be patient.

-    cd . #this is to allow RVM to pick up the ruby and gemset changes gem install bundler
+    cd . # this is to allow RVM to set the correct ruby version gem install bundler
     bundle install
     bundle exec rake seek:upgrade